PoignardAzur/rust-rfcs/text/0000-const-trait-impls.md

 When calling a trait method, this simple scheme (that works great for free functions and inherent methods) does not work.

 Throughout this document, we'll be revisiting the example below.
-Method syntax and `dyn Trait` problems all also exist with static method calls, so we'll stick with the latter to have the simplest examples possible.
+We'll stick to static methods call, though the same problems and solutions apply to methods calls with `self` receivers and `dyn Trait`.

 ```rust
 const fn default<T: Default>() -> T {